ex0dus-0x/structmap/README.md

 }
 ```

-## Limitations

-At the current moment, `Value` only supports encapsulate basic primitive types, which includes the
-following:

-* `i32` and `u32` numerals
-* `bool`s
-* `String`s and `&str`s

-All other types, include dynamic arrays, `Option`s, `Result`s and complex structures are not yet
-supported (which you can help implement).

 ## Contributions

-This is still a WIP crate, and will mostly be used for personal projects, but feel free to let me
+All complex types, include dynamic arrays, `Option`s, `Result`s and data structures are not yet
+supported (which you can help implement!).

-know if there are any outstanding features that should be implemented!
+Feel free to let me know if there are any outstanding features that should be implemented!

 ## License